 - 2.7K 30 80Mbps (600MB/min)

 - 4K 50 150Mbps (1.13GB/min)

 ISO and Shutter Speed

-However, when using ND filter, to get the most out of it, you should set your ISO as low as possible, then set Shutter Speed to a fixed values, e.g. one over twice your frame rate (180-degree rule), for example for 120fps, set shutter speed to 1/240.
-Then select an appropriate ND filter for a correctly exposed image.
-You can learn more about using ND filters in this post.
+When using an ND filter, however, you should use Manual mode.
+Set the ISO as low as possible and choose a fixed Shutter Speed value according to your frame rate, such as one over twice your frame rate, to maximize the benefits of ND filters.
 But if you aren’t doing anything serious with the footage from the O3 air unit, then there’s no need to use ND filters in my opinion.